Twitter loves books

 Hamish Wright – owns Wrights Books in Cambridge

-Leila who works at the Dorothy Butler Children’s Bookshop – a YA fan
+Leila who worked at the Dorothy Butler Children’s Bookshop – a YA fan

 Mighty Ape – online New Zealand bookstore